AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 .. note::

    This step is usually completed by the Aviatrix admin.
-   Take note of the IDP Metadata type along with Text/URL your IDP provides, and if you need a custom SAML request template in the previous section
+   Take note of the IdP Metadata type along with Text/URL your IdP provides, and if you need a custom SAML request template in the previous section

 #.
 Login to the Aviatrix Controller
 #.
 Click `Settings` in the left navigation menu